meriac/openbeacon-ng/docs/quickstart.md

 starts blinking very quickly.
 Erasing the tag takes 10's of seconds.
 Once the erasing stopped, the tag will go back into idle mode.

 ## Live Wireless Sniffing of OpenBeacon Tags

+> See latest documentation on [Turning the BBC micro:bit into an OpenBeacon Reader](microbit.md) for live sniffing of OpenBeacon sightings.

 The same hardware as used can be used to observe tags in operation.
 By using the [reader-prox](../firmware/nRF51/reader-prox) firmware and the [openbeacon-sniffer](../host/openbeacon-sniffer) software, a tag sitting in the [OpenBeacon Programmer](https://www.openbeacon.org/device.html) sniffs and decodes tag